 Wilderness Survival Merit Badge Requirement 2: Seven Survival Priorities

-From memory, list the seven priorities for survival in a backcountry or wilderness location.
+From memory list the seven priorities for survival in a backcountry or wilderness location.
 Explain the importance of each one with your counselor.

-Requirement 2 Helps and Answers
+Wilderness Survival Merit Badge Requirement 2 Helps and Answers

-The 7 Priorities of Survival
+7 Survival Priorities

 Wilderness Survival Merit Badge Requirement 3: Survival Morale

-Discuss ways to avoid panic and maintain a high level of morale when lost, and explain why this is important.
+Describe ways to avoid panic and maintain a high level of morale when lost, and explain why this is important.

-Requirement 3 Helps and Answers
+Wilderness Survival Merit Badge Requirement 3 Helps and Answers

 Wilderness Survival Merit Badge Requirement 4: Exposure Conditions